antar/Polls-App/README.md

 ```
 List polls
-Create a new vote
+Create a new poll
 To vote
-End voting
+End voting / Delete votin
 Show results
 ```